 As of April 1, you can owe more debt and still qualify for Chapter 13

 You may not have heard that if you owe too much to your creditors, you cannot file a Chapter 13 bankruptcy.
-Part of the reason you may not have heard is that that debt limits are high enough that they don’t affect most people.
+Part of the reason you may not have heard is that debt limits are high enough that they don’t affect most people.
 An experienced attorney can guide you.

 The Bankruptcy Code sets specific limits on the amount of unsecured and secured debt that you can have and still qualify for a Chapter 13 bankruptcy.

 The new debt limits for Chapter 13 are effective for cases filed April 1, 2019 and will control for the next 3 years.
 The debts limits are as follows:

 Unsecured debt = $ 419,275

 Is Debt Secured or Unsecured

 An unsecured debt is one that does not have some property or asset serving as collateral for payment of the debt.
 Common examples include credit card debt, medical and utility bills.

 A secured debt is one that has property as collateral.
 If the debtor defaults or doesn’t pay on a secured loan the lender can take the property.
 The most common types of secured debt are mortgages on real estate and automobile loans.
 When a secured lender is not paid, they can foreclose on your home or repossess your vehicle.

 The debt limits apply to debts that are liquidated and non-contingent